toa-io/toa/libraries/dns/readme.md

 `async dedupe(...urls: string[]): string[]`

-Resolves DNS names to IP addresses and returns an array of unique URLs. `urls` must be valid urls.
+Resolves DNS names to IP addresses and returns an array of unique URLs.

+`urls` must be valid.

 ### Example